 - Avoid the “left cross”: Look for and yield to people walking across the street and yield to oncoming people on bikes when turning left.

 - Visibility: Look for bicyclists at night and watch for their reflectors or lights.

 - Check blind spots: Watch for bicyclists coming from behind, especially before turning right.

-- Doors are dangerous: Before opening your car door, look in your mirror and physically turn your body to make sure no bicyclists are coming.
+- Doors are dangerous: Before opening your car door or moving, look in your mirror and physically turn your body to make sure no bicyclists are coming.
 Learn more here: http://www.dutchreach.org/dutch-reach-practice-tips-door-latch-reminders

 Source: Impact Speed and a Pedestrian’s Risk of Severe Injury or Death.
 Brian Tefft, AAA Foundation for Traffic Safety, 2011